rossrobino/ovr/apps/docs/src/content/index.md

 }
 ```

-For the component above, ovr generates three strings:
+For the component above, ovr generates three chunks of HTML:

 ```ts
 "<p>"; // streamed immediately